 A little goes a long way

-As a CERTIFIED FINANCIAL PLANNER® professional about to have her first child, Alison Fischer has made an allowance in her household budget for super.
-“With so many competing priorities at a time like this, it’s hard to make sure retirement savings stay on the list,” says Alison.
+When Alison Fischer CERTIFIED FINANCIAL PLANNER® professional was about to have her first child, she made an allowance in her household budget for super.
+“With so many competing priorities at a time like this, it was hard to make sure retirement savings stay on the list,” says Alison.
 “But allocating something is important.
-I’ve looked at insurance premiums I’ll be paying through my super to make sure I keep contributing at least enough to keep my account balance from going backwards.”
+I looked at insurance premiums I’ll be paying through my super to make sure I keep contributing at least enough to keep my account balance from going backwards.”

 As someone who advises people of all ages on saving for retirement, Alison is very aware of how important it is to keep your super balance growing, no matter how slowly.
 “Even the smallest contributions can have a very significant impact, particularly when you’re still decades away from retirement,” says Alison.
 “If you’re 30 now, putting away $50 per week for 35 years will give you an additional $246,000 for retirement (assuming a 5% Return on Revenue).
 Think of the difference a sum like that can make to your lifestyle in retirement.”

 When two incomes become one, it can be challenging for a family to find that extra $50 for super savings.
 “This is where keeping on top of your cash flow is key,” says Alison.
 If you’re earning a lower income after returning to work part-time – or no income at all while you’re not working – you may benefit from a helping hand with super savings from the government.
 There are tax offsets and co-contributions available to make sure these small contributions boost your balance even more.
 And your spouse or partner may also benefit from tax offsets for making contributions into your super fund.